 Many Humanists strongly favor Science as basis for knowledge.
 However, all modes of rational thinking and personal experience are also integral for figuring out the universe both within us and without.
 Humanists, however, do not believe in astrology, revelation, wishful thinking, spiritual worlds or that we somehow already have the ‘answers’ buried deep inside.
 Knowledge is difficult and we must instead come together and rigorously discuss the issues at hand, all the while admitting we could be wrong.

 Because Humanists readily admit that our methodology does not flow from an omniscient being, we will readily admit that our ethical beliefs may be wrong, and some Humanists believe ethics isn’t the kind of thing that can be right/wrong.
 However, this is no excuse not to be ethical.
 Suffering can be easily read from others’ faces without such divine revelations and we have innate capacities toward compassion and cooperation.
 We may disagree regularly, but that only spurs the Humanist to constantly ask questions of their beliefs, to seek others’ help in forming them and to not condemn those that disagree.
 Because we have no omniscience to guide us or omnipotence lean on, Humanists further find solace and value in each other.
-Because of this Barry Klassel, the Rutgers Chaplain, describes Humanism as “being alone together.”
+Because of this Barry Klassel, our founding chaplain, described Humanism as “being alone together.”

 Defining oneself by what one is not isn’t much of an identity.
 But since belief in a personal God is so salient for so many worldviews in Western Society, Humanism stands out for being nontheistic.
 Nontheists include atheists, agnostics and, for some Humanists, deists.
 We are of course not alone in this and have good allies with the atheistic or deistic religions of Buddhism, Confucianism, Taoism and others.
 Like them, Humanists still find much joy in life, meaning in ethics and love in relationships.